renepacchaux/gudeeds-responsive-mobile-app/README.md

     We put together visuals in a short amount of time.
 It makes sense.
 We would borrow from a design library.
 We expanded our minds beyond designing for iOS products.
-We knew our first stab at this design would be on a phone-width.
+We knew our first stab at this design would be on a phone width.
 The decision to use Figma's port of Material Design boxed us in minimally.
 It gave us time, however, to benefit us moving forward on designing.